General Information and Conditions of Financial Aid

-The financial aid awards are subject to the availability of federal and state funds, your enrollment status at Pasadena City College (PCC) and your meeting all financial aid eligibility criteria.
-It is very important to report any changes in your status such as a name or address change.
-Also, you are required to notify the Office of Scholarships and Financial Aid if you have a change in your state residency status.
-If you change your status from "non-resident" to "California resident" or receive other types of financial assistance such as Veteran's Benefits, Vocational Rehabilitation Program Assistance or scholarships, you must notify the Office of Scholarships & Financial Aid immediately.
-If you received a Federal Work Study offer, contact the Office of Scholarships & Financial Aid to request job placement.
-Funds are limited!
-You should notify the financial aid office as soon as possible, within two (2) weeks of receiving this notification.
-To accept a Nursing Loan offer (not offered for 2013-14), you must complete Nursing Entrance Counseling and sign a promissory note.
+Financial aid awards are subject to the availability of federal and state funds, your enrollment status at Pasadena City College (PCC) and your meeting all financial aid eligibility criteria.
+It is very important to report any changes in your status such as a name or address and you are also required to notify the Office of Financial Aid if you have a change in your state residency status.
+If you receive other types of financial assistance such as Veteran's Benefits, Vocational Rehabilitation Program Assistance or scholarships, you must notify the Office of Financial Aid immediately.
+If you received a Federal Work Study offer, contact the Office of Financial Aid to request job placement within 2 weeks of receiving the notifciation as funds are limited.
+To accept a Nursing Loan, you must complete Nursing Entrance Counseling and sign a promissory note.

 The Board of Governors Grant (BOGW) is a fee waiver program used to waive registration fees only.
-The BOGW is not disbursed to you.
+The BOGW is part of your awards package and will show up in your award but you will not receive a check for the amount listed.

-An award assumes you enroll as a full-time student (12 units or more) in a degree, certificate or transfer educational goal at PCC.
-If you enroll or complete less than full-time, some of your awards will be adjusted (prorated) accordingly.
-That is, the amount you receive depends upon your enrollment (the number of units you are enrolled in) at the time of disbursement.
-Grades that will affect completed units are: F, NC, NP, W and I. If you add or drop units, your award/disbursement will be adjusted accordingly.
-The information below indicates how the payment is adjusted:
+The Financial Aid award posted to your accounte assumes you have enrolled as a full-time student (12 units or more) in a degree, certificate, or transfer educational goal at PCC.
+If you are enrolled less than full-time, your awards will be adjusted (prorated) based on the number of units your are enrolled in at the time of disbursement.
+If you add or drop units, your award will be adjusted accordingly up until the posted Freeze Date.
+The information below indicates how the financial aid award is adjusted:

 100%: enrollment in 12 or more units — 75%: 9-11.8 units — 50%: 6-8.8 units